Psych: The Movie

 Psych: The Movie is a 2017 American made-for-television comedy film based on the USA Network dramedy series Psych.
 The film follows the Psych characters three years later in San Francisco, since the series finale in 2014.
 The movie aired on December 7, 2017, on the USA Network.
 James Roday, Dulé Hill, Timothy Omundson, Maggie Lawson, Kirsten Nelson, and Corbin Bernsen all reprised their roles from the series, with frequently recurring actors Kurt Fuller and Jimmi Simpson also appearing.
 The film was directed by series creator Steve Franks, who co-wrote the script with Roday.
-Franks stated his hope to make five more sequels in what became Psych's film series.
+Franks has stated his hope to make five more sequels in what would become the Psych film series.

 Plot

 As shown in the series finale, Shawn, Gus, and Juliet relocated to San Francisco, where they remain three years later.
 After Juliet's SFPD partner Sam Sloane is shot, Shawn and Gus attempt to find out who was responsible and why it happened.
 They soon learn that a mysterious organization is threatening the reputation, safety, and well-being of Juliet.
 At first, Juliet is reluctant to allow anyone to help her out with her problem, but an unpleasant development connected with her partner's shooting convinces her she needs Shawn's help.

 Meanwhile, Shawn refuses to get married until he can locate his grandmother's engagement ring, which he had taken without permission from his dad's house, and which had been stolen from him while he was in the act of proposing to Juliet in San Francisco three years earlier.
 His efforts to retrieve the ring land him in hot water with a major fencer of stolen goods in the Bay Area.

 Chief Vick, up for consideration for a position as police commissioner, is not aware that her daughter has started committing crimes.
 Gus, meanwhile, lands in trouble with his boss as a result of Shawn bringing his business to Gus's workplace.
 While working around all of these complications, the group encounters old friends, discover surprising pieces of information, and come to some major determinations about their futures.